Robert de Montesquiou: Sexuality

 Montesquiou was a "notorious homosexual" and "the most famous dandy" in Paris, who was famed for his lifestyle during the Belle Époque.
 His flamboyant homosexuality was certainly public knowledge by 1908, when he published a collection of poems and intimate letters dedicated to his deceased partner, Gabriel Yturri, or 1909, when a book on the lives of the homosexual aesthetes of the fin de siècle was published, though he may have been able to hide his sexuality behind the guise of only following the associated aesthetics.
-Montesquiou likely contributed to Oscar Wilde's The Picture of Dorian Gray, and was a main basis of the homosexual character Baron de Charlus in good friend Marcel Proust's In Search of Lost Time – particularly its 1921 fourth part, Sodom and Gomorrah – at which point he was effectively outed to the world.
+Montesquiou was possibly a partial model for the protagonist of Oscar Wilde's The Picture of Dorian Gray, and was a major source for the character Baron de Charlus in good friend Marcel Proust's In Search of Lost Time – particularly its 1921 fourth part, Sodom and Gomorrah – at which point he was effectively outed to the world.

-In 1885, he began a close long-term relationship with Gabriel Yturri (March 12, 1860 – July 6, 1905), a South American immigrant from Tucumán, Argentina, who became his secretary, companion and lover.
+In 1885, he began a close long-term relationship with Gabriel Yturri (March 12, 1860 – July 6, 1905), a South American immigrant from Tucumán, Argentina, who became his secretary, companion, and lover.
 After Yturri died of diabetes, Henri Pinard replaced him as secretary in 1908 and eventually inherited Montesquiou's much reduced fortune.
 Montesquiou and Yturri are buried alongside each other at Cimetière des Gonards in Versailles, Île-de-France, France.